Action Items: Definition, Benefits, How to Make Them

 Attributes that can be linked with action items

 Action items can contain multiple pieces of information to make them as clear and comprehensive as possible.
-This way everybody that reads them are on the same page.
+This way everybody that reads them is on the same page.
 Some examples of this are:

 A unique reference will help you when checking your list of action items.
 The number will make sure that you can find the item and determine whether it has been completed.
 The reference also makes things easier for the team.
 When you send them the number, it will be easier for them to check the action item.